Jeffrey-Sardina/Focl-ir-Tr-chtais/tearmai.md

 *sainmhíniú (en):* A layer in a neural network in which the value of some neurons is randomly replaced by 0.

 tagairtí:
-- ciseal: féach ar an téarma 'ciseal'
+- ciseal: féach ar an téarma 'layer / ciseal'
 - nialas: De Bhaldraithe (1978), Dineen (1934), Ó Dónaill et al. (1991), Ó Dónaill (1977), (TODO: Williams et al. (2023)?)

 nótaí aistriúcháin: